edubart/nelua-lang/docs/pages/libraries.md

 The sequence library provides a dynamic sized array of values, like vector, but with the following semantics:

-* Its elements starts at index 1 and go up to its length (like lua tables).
+* Its elements starts at position 1 and go up to its length (like lua tables).
 * Internally it just contains a pointer, thus the list itself is passed by reference by default (like lua tables again).
 * Indexing the next elements after the end makes the sequence grow automatically.